sshahar1/SpringBootWorkshop/README.md

 4. Change the default profile of the Spring-boot application from command line in 2 ways:
 * Change the profile
 * Use external properties file
+5. Change the application server from tomcat to Jetty
+6. Why is the application log so thin?